ptomato/talks/tc39-2024-07/README.md

 Do the same for `toJSON` methods?

-Mozilla investigated the feasibility of this and concluded ...
+Mozilla investigated the feasibility of this.
+Their position is that we should only do this if we still get feedback that Temporal is too large to ship after all other proposed changes have been implemented.

-[TBD]
+Therefore, we propose not to pursue this at this time.

 ---